paiardin/DockingPie/README.md

 DockingPie, at the current and first release, integrates four different docking programs: RxDock [2], Vina [3], Smina [4] and ADFR [5]; several chemo-informatics python modules (i.e. AutoDockTools [6], Openbabel [7], sPyRMSD [8]) and other external tools like sdsorter [9].
 The CONFIGURATION tab provides an easy way for the installation of the needed tools from within the plugin in two steps, as reported next.

-    Configure external tools: CONFIGURATION tab → Configure → Start Download → Finish Download
+* Configure external tools: CONFIGURATION tab → *Configure* → *Start Download* → *Finish Download*

-    Install external tools: If the needed tools are not currently installed on the user’s machine, the Install button is enabled and it can be used to install the external components as follows.
-RxDock, Openbabel and sPyRMSD are installed in the PyMOL Conda Environment [10].
-Vina, Smina and sdsorter executable are directly provided; the installation checks and, if possible, enables user permissions.
-Although DockingPie is cross-platform, RxDock and Smina are, by their own, not distributed for their usage on Windows.
+* Install external tools: If the needed tools are not currently installed on the user’s machine, the *Install* button is enabled and it can be used to install the external components.

 ## How to use DockingPie